jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 Yeah I'm trying to sidestep extruder stuff but I need to engage with it.
 Smoothie dealt with it in some offline manner... i.e. not coupled to the 'target' motion.
 Instead of trying to hack something, it is time that I engage with this properly.

 - revert to clank-cz controller smoothieroll, check x motor runs properly here
+- ok, now I should try adding the new move on the A channel transmit, try a steady stream... make sure this still works
+- this look ok as well,
+- query position & debug / draw
+- ok, that's fine...

+I think it's time to try to understand smoothie's guts and, hopefully, tack on those E moves.

 ## 2021 01 21